container-storage-interface/spec/spec.md

 3. The CO takes no further action regarding the timed out RPC, a volume is possibly leaked and the operator/user is expected to clean up.

 It is NOT REQUIRED for a controller plugin to implement the `LIST_VOLUMES` capability if it supports the `CREATE_DELETE_VOLUME` capability: the onus is upon the CO to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.

+##### `CreateSnapshot`, `DeleteSnapshot`, `ListSnapshots`

+The plugin-generated `snapshot_id` is a REQUIRED field for the `DeleteSnapshot` RPC, as opposed to the CO-generated snapshot `name` that is REQUIRED for the `CreateSnapshot` RPC: these fields MAY NOT contain the same value.
+If a `CreateSnapshot` operation times out, leaving the CO without an ID with which to reference a snapshot, and the CO also decides that it no longer needs/wants the snapshot in question then the CO MAY choose one of the following paths:

+1. Execute the `ListSnapshots` RPC to possibly obtain a snapshot ID that may be used to execute a `DeleteSnapshot` RPC; upon success execute `DeleteSnapshot`.
+2. The CO takes no further action regarding the timed out RPC, a snapshot is possibly leaked and the operator/user is expected to clean up.

+It is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the CREATE_DELETE_SNAPSHOT capability: the CO needs to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.

 ### Node Service RPC